nlesc-sigs/analytics-sig/Meetings/20210325/storyline.md

     - Every month, a member of the SIG presents a section of the book
 4. Interesting topics _(1.5 min)_
     - Such as
-        - Uncertainty quantification
-        - Community detection
-        - Change detection in time series
         - Voronoi diagrams
+            - Example application: airport networks
         - Complex numbers
+            - Example application: aerodynamics
-        - ...
+        - Random walks
+            - Example application: stochastic systems theory
-5. Outro _(0.5 min)_
+5. Outro _(0.75 min)_
+    - If your project uses analysis, statistics, algebra or geometry, you may want to talk to us!
+        - If not, also let us know.
+It is really hard to find a project that doesn't!
     - We are Dafne, Johan, Sarah and Pablo R.
     - Want to join?
 Contact us!
-    - Do you think we may be of help?
+    - Do you think, or even suspect, we may be of help?
 Contact us!

-## Notes

-I think it could be a good idea to make the content of each individual talk more public, specially in such a broad SIG as this one.
-I mean, perhaps someone is not very interested in mathematics in general, but she or he is extremely motivated about QR decomposition, and wants to join us for a single day.